progit/progit/ru/03-git-branching/01-chapter3.markdown

 This replays your `server` work on top of your `master` work, as shown in Figure 3-34.

 Insert 18333fig0334.png
 Figure 3-34.
-Rebasing your server branch on top of your master branch
+Rebasing your server branch on top of your master branch.

 Then, you can fast-forward the base branch (`master`):